Water taste and smell

 A icon of a woman drinking a glass of water

-The taste of tap water varies depending on the type of water source and its composition – hard water containing higher levels of dissolved natural minerals, like in the Bristol Water area, will have a different taste to softer water in places like Cornwall, Wales, and Scotland.
+Hard water containing higher levels of dissolved natural minerals, like in the Bristol Water area, will have a different taste to softer water in places like Cornwall, Wales, and Scotland.

 In general, tap water should have no noticeable taste or smell to it.
 The exception to this is a taste or smell of chlorine, which we add at the end of the treatment process to help keep the water safe to drink.

-Chemical, antiseptic, metallic, TCP-like tastes and smells
+Chemical, antiseptic or metallic like tastes and smells

 This is a common problem caused by chlorine in tap water reacting with plumbing fittings like flexible hoses and tap washers.
 This can give water a horrible taste, especially in boiled water, cups of tea, or when it’s left to stand in a glass.
 Although the taste can be unpleasant, it’s not considered harmful to health.